Adventure Planning for Road Trips & Outdoor Travel (Step-by-Step Guide)

 Make sure to plan enough time for your adventure so that you can enjoy it fully.

 Some experiences may take only a day or two, while others require a week or more.
-Take into account travel time and any necessary accommodations.
+Travel time and any necessary accommodations should be taken into account.

 How will the weather impact your adventure?